 There are several medically accepted criteria for defining severe obesity: more than 100 lbs. over your ideal body weight, or a Body Mass Index (BMI) of more than 40, or a BMI of more than 35 and severe negative health effects, such as high blood pressure or diabetes, related to being severely overweight, or inability to achieve a healthy body weight for a sustained period of time, even through medically supervised dieting.

-Clinically severe obesity is a serious medical condition that demands a comprehensive and multidisciplinary approach for treatment.
+Clinically severe obesity is a serious medical condition that demands a multidisciplinary approach for treatment.
 Severe obesity is often accompanied by high blood pressure, diabetes, degenerative arthritis, increased cancer risk and heart attacks.
 The death rate of severely obese people in every age group is about ten times higher than those of normal weight.
 Quality of life is threatened because severely obese people cannot move about easily or comfortably, and self-esteem and self- confidence are often affected.

 In 1991 the National Institutes of Health (NIH) assembled physicians, nutritionists and other healthcare professionals and made recommendations regarding bariatric treatment.
 “Bariatric” means obesity.
 From this gathering, the NIH now recommends that weight reduction should always be recommended for patients with severe obesity.
 If nutrition therapy, exercise, and behavior modification cannot successfully reduce weight, bariatric surgical procedures such as the Roux-en-Y gastric bypass, gastric sleeve and adjustable gastric banding are options.
 For many years these procedures required an incision from the breast to the groin, the open method, which comes with certain risks.